-The Canadian Scholarship Trust (the "Canadian Trust") is a legal trust which comprises the Plan, which is registered with Canada Revenue Agency as an Education Savings Plan.
+The Canadian Scholarship Trust (the "Canadian Trust") is a legal trust which includes the Plan I, Plan II, and Founders' Plan (the "Plans").
+The Plans are registered with Canada Revenue Agency as Education Savings Plans.
 The General Fund is a separate account within the Canadian Trust and derives its income from the following sources: